FHIR-Aggregator/helpdesk/docs/index.md

 <div>
 <h2 style="background-color:rgb(109, 172, 157, .5)"> FHIR-Aggregator: Your Catalog of Research Data</h2>
-Use the FHIR Aggregator server to search patient phenotypes across multiple biomedical resources and download their files
+Use the FHIR Aggregator server to search patient phenotypes across multiple biomedical resources and download their files.

 The FHIR Aggregator server acts as a centralized repository for diverse healthcare data, organized using the FHIR (Fast Healthcare Interoperability Resources) standard.
 It provides researchers access to a wide range of information, including: